klb2/dfg-proposal-template/README.md

 ## Disclaimer

+This LaTeX template is an unofficial offer provided for convenience when preparing grant proposals for the Deutsche Forschungsgemeinschaft (DFG).
+It is based on the structure and formatting of the DFG's original RTF template but it is not affiliated with, endorsed by, or officially supported by the DFG.

+Use at your own discretion.

+Users are responsible for ensuring their submission complies with the most recent DFG guidelines.
+Please refer to the official website and documentation of the DFG for authoritative and up-to-date information.

-Furthermore, please be aware that since May 2020 the proposal is split into a more research focused part (sections 1-3, max.
+Furthermore, be aware that since May 2020 the proposal is split into a more research focused part (sections 1-3, max.
 17 pages) and all the supplementary information (starting with section 4, max.
 8 pages).
 Please also always check if there are any changes to the [DFG template](https://www.dfg.de/foerderung/programme/einzelfoerderung/sachbeihilfe/formulare_merkblaetter/index.jsp)!